 Southeastern Technical College is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) which authorizes colleges to enroll students in states other than Georgia in online courses.
 Southeastern Tech has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 Southeastern Tech can only enroll students in online programs from states that are also members of NC-SARA.
-Please check the website, National Council for State Authorization Reciprocity Agreements 97, to see if your state is a member of NC-SARA.
+Please check the website, National Council for State Authorization Reciprocity Agreements of NC-SARA.